 There are two ways to become a member of the Duke Law Journal, (1) the first-year Casenote competition, and (2) the second-year Note-on Program.
 Joint degree candidates are only eligible to participate in the Casenote Competition immediately following their first year of legal studies.
 Depending on when they arrive at Duke, transfer students may be eligible to participate in the Casenote Competition or the Note-on Program, and should contact the Journal or the Admissions Office for specific details.

 Each year the Journal extends offers to approximately 39-42 rising second-year students, all of whom must have participated in the school-wide Casenote Competition to be eligible to receive an invitation to join.
-One-third of the of the offers we extend are based on grades alone, one-third is based on the students’ score in the Casenote Competition, and one third is based on a combination of the students’ casenote score and grade point average.
+One-third of the of the offers we extend are based on grades alone, one-third are based on the students’ score in the Casenote Competition, and one third are based on a combination of the students’ casenote score, grade point average, and a 500 word personal statement, equally weighted.
 Journal staff members score casenote submissions, but the entire process is anonymous and refereed by the Associate Dean for Academic Affairs and the Publications Office.

 The case citation for the annual Casenote Competition is distributed to all first-year students during the Spring term.
 In coordination with Duke’s other legal publications, we choose an appellate court decision that is recent, multifaceted, and about which little has already been written.
 Students may write about any aspect of the decision they choose.
 Although the Casenote Competition is an “open universe” research problem, students will be rewarded more for the strength of their analysis and clarity of writing than for the breadth of their research.

-Completed casenotes are submitted online approximately one week after the last first-year final exam has been administered.
+Completed casenotes are submitted online approximately two weeks after the last first-year final exam has been administered.
 The details of the turn-in process are explained at length in the materials accompanying the case citation.
 The Journal encourages all first-year students to participate in the Casenote Competition.

 The Note-on Program is an opportunity for any second-year student at Duke Law School to become a member of the Duke Law Journal and to have his or her academic writing published in the Journal.
 There is no minimum or maximum number of students who will be invited onto the Journal through the Note-on program each year–the number will depend solely on the quality of submissions received.
 Submissions will be judged anonymously by the Note Selection Committee of the Journal’s Executive Committee.
 Students accepted onto the Journal through the Note-on Program will work for the Journalas Staff Editors for one semester, and will then serve as members of the Editorial Board following elections in the spring.